Archive for July, 2007

 A-Rod?
 Is it even remotely possible that the Giants can go mega-free agent two years in a row?
 I don’t see how.
 He’s gonna command something like a seven-year, $200 million dollar contract, around $30 million per season.
 If you have one hitter and one pitcher makng $45 million, and you need to keep your payroll around $95 million; well, you do the math.
 Morris, Durham, Roberts, Winn, Molina, and Aurilia are all signed through next season, for a total of some $37 million or so.
 I know we’re supposed to think Bonds’ $15 million comes off the books next season, but are you sure?

 If he walks, where’s he gonna play?
 Anaheim?
 Come on.
 Not in Oakland, I can tell you that.
 Sure, he’s a Beane-type player, but he’s also Barry Bonds, and he’s gonna end up leading the NL in walks, OBP, slugging and OPS.
 That means he ain’t gonna play anywhere for $5 or $8 million.
 The Yankees don’t need him.
 Neither do the Red Sox.
 You think Bonds is gonna play in Kansas City or Milwaukee or someplace like that?
 No way.

 Given all of that, if the Grand Jury fails to indict him this summer –which I believe will happen– Bonds will be out from under the anvil, and I think he’s back next year on his way to 3,000 hits.

 1. Magowan apparently wants Sabean to remain as GM.
 That’s not good news for those of us wishing for the team to go in a new direction.

-2. The union has managed to insert itself into the middle of the George Mitchell investigation’s efforts to get it’s hands on the governments case files regards the recent steroids raids on the East Coast.
+2. The to insert itself into the middle academic research paper of the George Mitchell investigation’s efforts to get it’s hands on the governments case files regards the recent steroids raids on the East Coast.